-During the year ended December 31, 2016 the Company entered into an assignment agreement with Radius Gold Inc. ("Radius"), pursuant to which the Company was assigned a purchase agreement to acquire the Mandiana Project, a gold property located in Guinea, from Sovereign Mines of Africa PLC ("SMA").
+In 2016 the Company entered into an assignment agreement with Radius Gold Inc. ("Radius"), pursuant to which the Company was assigned a purchase agreement to acquire the Mandiana Project, a gold property located in Guinea, from Sovereign Mines of Africa PLC ("SMA").